adrium/icsinviter/README.md

 `{ "dtstart": { "op": ">", "value": "%Y%m%d", 'methods': ['request','cancel'] } }`

 The `methods` parameter is optional.

 Values containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).

+### compare

+*Default: []*

+Detect event updates.

+Compare the listed properties and send an event update, if any of those changed.

+Note: Comparison should not be done using updated properties.

+### var

+*Default: {}*

+Static variables for use in the template.

+Built-in variables are:

+- `mail_to` contains the email address associated with the feed
+- `uuid` a UUID that is generated for every render operation
+- `ics` the ics file

+Values containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).